-Taxonomy, phylogeny, biogeography, corals, coral reefs, coral-associated fauna, marine biodiversity, Caribbean, Indo-Pacific
+Taxonomy, phylogeny, corals, coral-associated fauna, coral reefs, marine biodiversity, marine biogeography, reef conservation, Caribbean, Indo-Pacific

 Coral reefs harbour a high biodiversity, much of which is still undiscovered and undescribed.
 As dominant reef-builders, corals are important for many reef-dwelling species as substrate or shelter, while they can serve as food source for other ones.